Contents

 MAX_FILE_SIZE = 1073741824

-Gitea supports local filesystem, MinIO/S3-compatible object storage, and Azure Blob Storage as LFS backends.
-Each LFS object is stored once regardless of how many branches reference it.
+Gitea backs LFS with local disk, MinIO/S3-compatible object storage, or Azure Blob Storage.
+Each LFS object is stored once, no matter how many branches point to it.

-For environments where SSH is blocked, HTTPS cloning works with git clone https://gitea.yourdomain.com/user/repo.git.
-Users authenticate with their Gitea password or a personal access token.
+Where SSH is blocked, HTTPS cloning works: git clone https://gitea.yourdomain.com/user/repo.git.
+Users sign in with their Gitea password or a personal access token.
+Pair Gitea with a private WireGuard VPN to keep SSH and the web UI on an encrypted tunnel rather than the open internet.

 Gitea Actions: CI/CD with GitHub Actions Compatibility

-Gitea Actions , production-ready since version 1.22, runs GitHub Actions-compatible workflow YAML files using the act_runner agent.
+Gitea Actions has been ready for production since version 1.22.
+It runs GitHub Actions-compatible workflow YAML files through the act_runner agent.

 Enable Actions by adding this to app.ini and restarting Gitea: